Bink-lab/Bink-Lab/README.md

 # 😶‍🌫️ What i do

-I make small python projects come to life.
+I code in Python, Java, Typescript and i am still learning more!

 # ❤️ Who am i

-My name is Sidney, i am 14 years old and i code in python and have been doing so for 2 years and still learning.
+My name is Sidney, i am from the Netherlands.

-I am from the netherlands and i still live there and have done so for 14 years now :)
+18 <